fnando/uptime_checker/README.md

 3. Create the `checkers.yml` file with all your checkers and commit your changes.
 4. To keep up with `master`, switch to `master` and run `git pull`.
 Then switch to your branch and run `git rebase master`.
 This assumes you didn't touch any of the files, so you won't have any merging issues.

+### Environment variables

+You can configure some options; just define the following environment variables.

+- `LOCALE`: the locale.
+Defaults to `en`.
+Check available languages at https://github.com/fnando/uptime_checker/tree/master/lib/uptime_checker/locales
+- `TIMEZONE`: the timezone.
+Defaults to `Etc/UTC`.
+- `INTERVAL`: the number of seconds between each verification.
+Defaults to `30`.

 ### Defining your checkers

 You only have to create a `checkers.yml` file containing all your checkers.
 Here's an example: